-that sees it all!
-With user controls to view the beach, surfing area, jetties, Boca Chica, Dolphin Cove, Queen Isabella Causeway, Laguna Madre, sunrise and sunsets over the Bay and Gulf, even 24hr night views of the Island and surf.
+South Padre Island Live Web Cams - view the beach, surfing area at Isla Blanca, jetties, Boca Chica, Dolphin Cove, Queen Isabella Causeway, Laguna Madre, sunrise and sunsets over the Bay and Gulf.

 Travel Guide to South Padre Island for free visitor information by mail.

 Weddings at The Queen Event VenueThe Queen, built in 1906, is a Texas historic landmark.
 As the Laguna Madre area’s first hotel, the Queen became the first seaside resort in South Texas.
 Make our history part of your future by hosting your wedding, or other special occasion and we welcome the opportunity to make your event one to remember.

 Surfing Lessons and Surf CampsLearn to surf with South Padre Surf Company.
 Surfing Lessons and surfboard rentals are available daily.

 Spring Break PhotosSpring Break Photo Gallery.

 Check out spring break pictures featuring all of the hottest spring break action on South Padre Island.